Sexual Healthcare at UHS

 UHS offers many safe and effective birth control choices, including birth control pills, patches and rings, intrauterine devices (IUDs) and implants.
 We recommend learning about all of your options.
 Check out Bedsider and Planned Parenthood's Birth Control Effectiveness Chart and My Method, tools to help you decide which method could be best for you.

-There are three types of EC, and the most effective type depends on timing of unprotected sex and your weight.
+There are three types of Emergency Contraception (EC), and the most effective type depends on timing of unprotected sex and your weight.

 - Plan B works up to three days after unprotected sex and is most effective if you weigh less than 165 pounds.